dphogit/Hobble/docs/reference.md

 Two types of comments are supported:
 1. **Single-Line Comments:** Begin with the characters `//` and extends to the end of the line.
 2. **Block Comments:** Begin with the characters `/*` and ends with the characters `*/`.
 They can occupy a portion of a line or span over multiple lines.
+[TODO - Implementation]

 Comments do not nested, and do not hold any meaning within each other regardless of comment type.